 Yes, I know it’s hard to embrace this way of thinking.
 No one does it.
 All of our efforts this time of year are focused on the material aspect of what goes under that tree.
 But in the overall picture of our kids’ lives, what goes under that tree is meaningless.
 Please don’t shoot me for saying this, but GETTING a gift does nothing to teach us how to be a sacrificial giver or a servant to all.
 And that is what Jesus commanded us to be.

 So you know what?
 Let the tree be bare.
 Let the rest of the world go into debt and frolic in the selfishness of things.
 How about we single parents ban together and change the whole thing?
 What if we teach our kids to spend Christmas pouring out of themselves and expecting nothing in return?
 What if we made it about time spent together praising and loving our most gracious Savior?

 After all, long after the latest toys are broken and shoved under the bed, the memories that we make with our children will be treasured in their hearts!
-Let’s go make some memories this Christmas, shall we?
+Let’s go start some family Christmas traditions and make some memories, shall we?

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.